 “Recognizing that the crisis of deadly street violence in the city was owed to structural inequality, I founded the Billie Holiday Center for Liberation Arts to begin a regular process of sharing resources from the arts and sciences of the Homewood Campus with other portions of the city.
 Each year we are sponsoring a free public lecture that is designed to assist in our work to stimulate a new civic commons in Baltimore, a cohort that recognizes the profundity of Baltimore’s human resources and emphasizes the values of reciprocity, mutual recognition, sharing, collective responsibility and hard work to promote reparative equity and safeguard the youth.”

-–Lawrence P. Jackson, founding director of Billie Holiday Center for the Liberation Arts
+–Lawrence P. Jackson, founding director of the Billie Holiday Center for the Liberation Arts

 Donald V. Bentley